fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.3.0/Get-AzureRMAutomationCredential.md

 ```

 ### -Name
-Specifies the name of a credential to retrieve.
+Specifies the name of a credential that this cmdlet gets.

 ```yaml
 Type: String